 63.9%

 Many studies have shown that MGD increases and worsens with age.
-By sex, it is more common in men and postmenopausal women3).
-Using non-contact meibography, Arita et al. reported that approximately 86% of dry eye patients have concurrent MGD5).
-Racial differences have also been noted, with higher prevalence rates (3.5–19.9%) reported in Asians than in Caucasians1).
-In Japan, the Dry Eye Society estimates that tens of millions of people, including potential patients, are affected, making it one of the most frequently encountered chronic diseases in daily clinical practice3).
+In terms of sex, it is more common in men and postmenopausal women3).
+A study by Arita et al. using non-contact meibography reported that approximately 86% of dry eye patients have concomitant MGD5).
+Racial differences have also been noted, with a higher prevalence (3.5–19.9%) reported in Asians than in Caucasians1).
+In Japan, the Dry Eye Society estimates that there are tens of millions of patients, including potential cases, making it one of the most frequently encountered chronic diseases in daily practice3).

-Clinically, the hyposecretory type is more common, among which obstructive MGD (oMGD) is the most prevalent.
-The Japanese Ophthalmological Society Guidelines 2023 BQ-1 summarizes the main pathophysiology of hyposecretory MGD as “hyperkeratinization of the ductal epithelium and atrophy of the acini”3).
-Atrophic MGD is a condition in which the acini are diffusely atrophied, and both mechanisms of secondary obstruction and primary acinar cell damage have been proposed.
+Clinically, the hyposecretory type is more common, and among them, obstructive MGD (oMGD) is the most prevalent.
+The main pathophysiology of hyposecretory MGD is summarized as “hyperkeratinization of the ductal epithelium and atrophy of the acini” 3).
+Atrophic MGD is a condition where the acini are diffusely atrophied, and both mechanisms of secondary obstruction and primary acinar cell damage have been proposed.

-The hypersecretory type of MGD includes seborrheic MGD (sMGD), which is recognized in contrast to obstructive MGD.
-When the tarsal portion of the upper eyelid is gently compressed, transparent meibum is released in normal individuals, but in seborrheic MGD, secretion is abnormally increased and foam formation is observed in the tear film along the lower eyelid margin.
-Related conditions include posterior blepharitis, meibomitis, and meibomitis-related keratoconjunctivitis (MRKC), and the Japanese Ophthalmological Society Guidelines 2023 BQ-3 emphasizes the importance of unifying these concepts3).
+The hypersecretory type of MGD includes seborrheic MGD (sMGD), which is also recognized in contrast to obstructive meibomianitis.
+When the tarsal plate of the upper eyelid is lightly pressed, normal individuals secrete clear meibum, but in seborrheic MGD, secretion is abnormally increased, and foam formation is observed in the tear fluid along the lower eyelid margin.
+Related diseases include posterior blepharitis, meibomianitis, and meibomitis-related keratoconjunctivitis (MRKC), and it is important to organize these concepts 3).

-Internationally, the IWMGD 2011 classifies MGD into low-delivery and high-delivery types, with the obstructive type being the most common among the low-delivery type1).
+Internationally, the IWMGD 2011 classifies MGD into low-delivery and high-delivery types, with obstructive MGD being the most common among the low-delivery type 1).

 QHow are MGD and dry eye related?